Military tactical athletes completing strength and endurance training that drives adaptation

 Endurance qualities improve gradually because many of the underlying adaptations involve changes at the cellular and systemic level.

-Strength and endurance adaptation timelines differ because they rely on different physiological systems:
+Strength and endurance adaptation timelines differ because they rely on fundamentally different physiological systems, and those systems sit in different parts of the body, respond to different signals, and rebuild on different schedules:

 • Strength depends heavily on nervous system efficiency and muscle fiber recruitment